polterguy/hyper-ide/helpers/help-files/02 - Hyper Core/01 - Introduction.md

 ## A MySQL HTTP REST based ORM library (and more)

+Hyper Core is an HTTP REST based ORM library for MySQL and evaluating server side Hyperlambda, as a consequence of invoking some HTTP request.
+Hyper Core is mostly for developers who already knows how to create and maintain HTML, CSS and JavaScript based applications - And probably an easier way to create apps, unless this applies to you, is to use Hyperlambda directly, by creating widgets and hierarchies of such, instead of using Hyper Core.

-**Important**, some parts of this documentation, requires you to having followed our _"AngularJS tutorial"_, since it relies upon the same database schema as that tutorial happens to create.
+**Important** - Some parts of this documentation, requires you to having followed our _"AngularJS tutorial"_, since it relies upon the same database schema as that tutorial happens to create.
 Hence, it might be beneficial for you to first go through that tutorial at the root of the documentation system, before you continue reading this.
 If you haven't already, you might see how to do that, by watching this video.